sdpercy/sdpercy-portfolio/README.md

-# Getting Started with Create React App
+# React Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A responsive portfolio application using React and deployed to Github pages.

-## Available Scripts
+## Deployed Application

 In the project directory, you can run: